deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 Allison kissed him, gently.
 "I ain't mad." she promised.
-"Um...
-Since we're being real, I kinda...
-I kinda have a crush on her too."
+"Um...Since we're being real, I kinda...I kinda have a crush on her too."

 Julian's brain drew a blank on that one, and his face followed suit - he simply hadn't considered that possibility.